Stop press ... you should have received your personalised letter in March

 The reasons for the change were to reduce street litter, increase recycling and to ensure that the service is affordable.
 Our Voicebox survey which goes to a representative sample of over 1000 residents asked for views about wheeled bins, and our published waste strategy detailed that we would review our service in 2016 and look at issues such as frequency of collection and containerisation.

 The Cabinet report was published in July 2016 detailing the proposal, and residents had the opportunity to make their views known to the cabinet.
 We have now entered the public engagement period, where we are working on communications to residents to create an awareness of the changes to come.
-Detailed communications are taking place in March 2017 and onwards, letting people know the bin type they will be receiving.
+Detailed communications are taking place now, letting people know the bin type they will be receiving.
 A detailed communication plan is in place and includes a large variety of engagements with residents including door knocking, road shows and residents association meetings.

 Approximate size 106 cm high, 48 cm wide and 53 cm deep (front to back).
 You will have an opportunity to view the bins at our roadshows and at the three Council One shop shops in Bath, Keynsham and Midsomer Norton.